keramiozsoy/learn-obj-c-ios/README.md

 lesson 14 - segue - view controller navigate with data to other view controller

 lesson 15 - UITableViewController with Navigation Controller - fill array to list

+lesson 16 - Different array in one table list and splitted with section header